Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-preprocessing.md

 This are kind of self explanatory, but you can check out [how the app works](../how-it-works.md) to see how they work.

-And there is a special one here:
+There is also a special argument that doesn't fit anywhere else:

-- `-m, --midpoint-brightness <MIDPOINT_BRIGHTNESS>`: Because of [how the app works](../how-it-works.md) we need the brightness to have negative values, so we subtract this value to the brightness.
+- `-m, --midpoint-brightness <MIDPOINT_BRIGHTNESS>`: Because of [how the app works](../how-it-works.md) we need the brightness to have positive and negative values, so we subtract this value to the brightness.

 Higher values will have cloudier edges, and lower values will have sharper edges.